 Don McGregor’s Black Panther 1973 – Jungle Action #6 to #24

-These classic Black Panther comics are sadly uncollected in Marvel Unlimited (3.16), but hopefully that will change with T’Challa’s appearance in Captain America: Civil War.
-If it’s a case of Marvel remaining wildly embarrassed that these Black Panther stories are in a mag titled “Jungle Action,” well, I suppose I can’t blame them.
+These classic Black Panther comics are seeing renewed interest following T’Challa’s appearance in Captain America: Civil War.
+While Marvel may remain wildly embarrassed that these Black Panther stories are in a mag titled “Jungle Action,” the content of McGregor and Buckingham’s “Panther’s Rage” is excellent.

-The best bet for tracking these issues down is likely the Marvel Essential Black Panther Vol. 1.
+You can also track down these issues in the Marvel Essential Black Panther Vol. 1.

 Jack Kirby’s Black Panther (1977 to 1979) – #1 to #13